heckert/sbg-weather/README.md

 loads datasets for the years 2011-2019 to `data/raw`.

 ### 3. Data preparation and feature engineering
 This is currently handled in the notebook `01-explore&prep.ipynb` in the notebooks directory.
 The raw data is loaded, processed and eventually stored across several csv files.
 The files are written to seperate `train`, `val` and `test` folders within `data/processed`.

 ### 4. Model training
 A first example of training an LSTM model is provided in the notebook `02-train.ipynb`.
-The input data is a multivariate time series containing hourly measurements of metrics such as air pressure, temperature, wind velocity and direction.
+Input is a multivariate time-series containing hourly measurements of air pressure, temperature, humidity, as well as wind velocity and direction.
+These metrics are recorded across several locations throughout Salzburg.
+The location is provided to the model via an embedding layer.
-Based on these records, 72-hour-windows of input data are used to predict temperature for the upcoming 24 hours.
+72-hour-windows of input data are then used to predict temperature for the upcoming 24 hours.

 #### Current model architecture
 ![Model architecture](plots/forecast_model_architecture.png)